Shakespeare Park Improvements

 Tennis Courts / Playground

-Both the Playground and Tennis Courts are well used by the local community, however, there has been no significant investment in the facilities on this site for over 10 years.
-Modern technologies produces long lasting, vandal poof, yet attractive play equipment and safety surfaces.
-Installing new safety surfaces at the Playground and Tennis Courts will not only improve safety, it will also reduce maintenance costs while improving the visual appearance.
+Both the Playground and Tennis Courts are well used by the local community, however, there had been no significant investment in the facilities on this site for over 40 years.
+Modern technologies produce long lasting, vandal poof, yet attractive play equipment and safety surfaces.
+Installing new safety surfaces at the Playground and Tennis Courts not only improves safety, but also reduces maintenance costs while improving the visual appearance.
 In addition, Braunstone Town only has traditional play equipment at its parks, there are a variety of sensory play equipment available which allows for play for all ages and abilities and in particular those physically unable to use traditional play equipment such as swings and slides, installing such equipment at an existing playground allows for the family and friends to enjoy play and recreation together.

 Summary of the Scheme

-The scheme involves building a brand new single storey Pavilion to cater for the sports which use the Park (i.e. Bowling, Football and Tennis).
+The scheme involved building a brand new single storey Pavilion to cater for the sports which use the Park (i.e. Bowling, Football, Tennis and Petanque).
 The location of the new building is between the Bowling Green, Tennis Courts and Recreation Field (to the rear of Shakespeare Drive).
-The building will make more efficient use of the floor space by providing a single clubroom, kitchen, changing room and storage facilities for all sporting teams using the park.
+The building makes more efficient use of the floor space by providing a single clubroom, kitchen, changing room and storage facilities for all sporting teams using the park.

-Once the new Pavilion is operational, the existing Pavilion, adjacent to the Tennis Courts and car park (to the rear of Avon Road) will be demolished and the Car Park extended.
-The surface will be replaced and parking spaces lined out.
-Provision will also be made for cycle rails to which cycles can be secured.
+The old Pavilion, which was adjacent to the Tennis Courts and car park (to the rear of Avon Road) was demolished and the Car Park extended.
+The surface has been replaced and parking spaces lined out.
+Provision has also be made for cycle rails to which cycles can be secured.

-Later this year it is proposed to install new safety surfaces and new play equipment, including the provision of Sensory Play Equipment, at the Playground, which will be closed for the duration of the installation of the equipment (anticipated to be no more than 2 months).
+In November 2023 it is proposed to install new safety surfaces and new play equipment, including the provision of Sensory Play Equipment, at the Playground, which will be closed for the duration of the installation of the equipment (anticipated to be no more than one month).

 - New Site Layout